Investment & FAQs

 Therapy is an important investment in YOU.
 Prioritizing & putting yourself at the top of the list is so critical during this tender season of life.
 You deserve quality care & you deserve to invest in your mental & emotional well-being.
 The beautiful truth about caring for yourself is that it translates into caring for your whole family.
 And you & your family are so worth it.

-I am a private-pay, out-of-network provider, which means I do not accept insurance.
+I am an out-of-network provider, which means I do not accept insurance.
 I require payment at the time of service via debit, credit, HSA or FSA card.
 I offer superbills for clients who intend to seek out-of-network reimbursement.

 Can I meet with you in person?